 - more Parmesan to serve

-- Wash the Hokkaido pumpkin, you don't have to peel it.
+- Prepare Hokkaido: Wash and dry it; you don't have to peel it.
+If using butternut squash, you will have to peel it.
 Remove the seeds and cut the flesh into small cubes.
-Finely chop the onion and the garlic cloves.
-Chop the parsley as well.
+1 lb Hokkaido pumpkin

-- Serve with gnocchi or pasta and more grated Parmesan on top.
+- Serve with pasta or gnocchi and more grated Parmesan on top.

 - Pumpkin: Choose a variety known for its rich flavor and creamy texture, like Hokkaido, butternut squash, or sugar pie pumpkins.
 You don’t have to peel Hokkaido but peel any other sort.

 - Vegetable broth made using stock cubes is perfectly fine.
 Evaporated milk makes the sauce lighter.
 However, you can replace it with a single or heavy cream.